 If many people are like me, they hate being victims of significant draw downs, even if on the way to bigger and better things.
 In not being greedy, I got rid of the DUST hedge today and have taken profits off of what I felt was a suspect holiday pump last week.
 But I have temporary bear positions elsewhere on the US markets.
 Though current analysis holds that this is, until proven otherwise, just the expected bounce in USD, and the long bond resuming its rise toward target (equiv. of TLT 131).

 It’s gonna be a noisy next couple of weeks as the d Boys may get another kick at the can.
 These are the markets and they are going to try to screw up the maximum number of people as possible.
-Got to love it.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Got to love it.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas, or the Free eLetter for an introduction to our work.
 Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
+Oh, and follow @BiiwiiNFTRH.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade